rancher/elemental-docs/docs/airgap.md

 ### Assumptions
 A Rancher air-gapped installation should be already configured as per the [official Rancher documentation](https://ranchermanager.docs.rancher.com/pages-for-subheaders/air-gapped-helm-cli-install).
-In particular a local registry should be available in the air-gapped infrastructure.
+In particular, a local registry should be available in the air-gapped infrastructure.

 :::info authenticated access to the private registry is not supported yet At this stage Elemental does not support installation from an authenticated registry: the private registry should allow unauthenticated pulls from inside the airgap environment.